wezside/Toolkit/README.md

 Change log since build .0100
 =======
+* Added support for automatically assigning Class names as styleNames
+* Removed inheritCSS and parent injection of styleName and styleManager to children.
+Explicitely set what is needed on each UIElement instead.
+This proves cleaner code and more readable from a third perspective.
+* Refactor addSuperChild and remvoeSuperChild to addUIChild and removeUIChild to avoid confusion.
 * UIELement update() method removed and no recursion.
 SetStyle() will still use its rules to inject styleManager instance and the inheritance of the parent styleName
 * Basic Vertical Scroll decorator implemented